14 May 2012

-Week in Superyacht Brokerage: high sales figures of recent weeks drop
+Week in Superyacht Brokerage: large sales and large reductions

 By Lulu Trask

 With high levels of brokerage activity, the week dating 8 – 14 May 2012 saw two sales with a cumulative length of 109.3m, seven new central agencies, and an enormous 19 price reductions.

 This week saw two sales of two large superyachts.
 Ocean Independence sold the 59.4m motoryacht Vicky.
 A new central agency for the brokerage house just months ago in January 2012, the 2009 Baglietto had an asking price of €35 million at the time of sale.
 Vicky is the largest second-hand motoryacht sold in 2012, only overtaken by Moran Yacht & Ship’s sale of Palmer Johnson’s 65.5m Project Stimulus in January.

 The second sale of the week was Nauta Yachts’ sale of the 49.9m motoryacht Dakota.
 The 2000 Codecasa was asking €11.4 million when Fraser Yachts announced the sale.
 Dakota is the ninth largest superyacht sold of the 53 to date in 2012.

 This week saw seven new central agencies, all of which were brand new to the sales market.
 Three of the seven were sailing yachts, and four were motoryachts.
 One of this week’s new additions was that of Tom Perkins’ 1930 Philip and Sons’ sailing yacht Atlantide.
 When Perkins acquired the 37m sailing yacht in1998 she underwent a complete rebuild, and 14 years later she is available for sale through Freedom Marine and is asking €5 million.